Sam-Sims/kractor/README.md

 `-o, --output`

 Specifies the output file(s) for extracted reads, matching the order of the input files.
-Compression type is inferred from the file extension (.gz, .bz2).
+Compression type is inferred from the file extension (`.gz`, `.bz2`).
 If not recognised, output will be uncompressed.
+Sequence format defaults to the input format unless `--output-format` is set.

 #### Kraken Output